Disease in Imperial Rome: Population density

 Rome's population was unprecedentedly large in the ancient world, reaching 1 million during the high point of the Empire.
 This was much larger than the other major cultures that co-existed and predated the Romans.
-Paired with the poor living conditions that many Romans experienced, the city was a perfect breeding grounds for disease.
-In the poor boroughs of Rome, tight living conditions and filth increased the spread of disease.
+Paired with the poor living conditions that many Romans experienced, the city was a perfect breeding ground for disease.
+In the poorer boroughs of Rome, tight living conditions and filth increased the spread of disease.
 The Antonine and Cyprian plagues were transmitted through touch, which only added to the severity of the plagues, especially in areas of poverty.

 Rome had an extremely high population, and remnants of buildings suggest the average living space was very small.
 Many people crammed into small spaces led to very high rates of infection for transmittable diseases.
 As the Antonine and Cyprian plagues were transmitted through touch, a dense population rate would contribute highly to their spread.